cmoberg/cmoberg-jekyll-site/about.md

 Communicating technical and non-technical subject matters to customers and peers is one of my core strengths, and I am a highly regarded public speaker.

-My engineering background has provided me with a patent in network management, I have contributed to several networking standards, and I am a distinguished member of several engineering standards bodies.
+My engineering background has provided me with a patent in network management, I have contributed to several networking standards, and I have been a distinguished member of several engineering standards bodies.

 I live in Stockholm with two kids and a spouse and enjoy riding my bike to work.
 I am an advisor to several early-stage companies and am currently on the board of [Netnod Internet Exchange i Sverige AB](http://www.netnod.se).

 ## Work Experience

+### Avassa _(2020 - Present)_
+I am a co-founder and CTO at [Avassa](https://avassa.io).
+We are hard at work solving the fundamental challenges of building a robust, secure and lovable application-management system for the distributed edge cloud.

-### Cisco Systems _(2014 - Present)_
+### Cisco Systems _(2014 - 202)_
-I am currently _Director, Engineering Product Management_ in the Cloud Solutions and Platform Group.
+I was a _Senior Director, Engineering Product Management_ in the Cloud Solutions and Platform Group.
 I arrived at Cisco through the acquisition of Tail-f Systems in 2014.

-My focus is on driving the strategy and vision of Network Service Orchestrator ([NSO](http://cisco.com/go/nso)), a market-leading network automation product suite with 150 major brand customers worldwide and a yearly revenue contribution of 100M USD.
+My focus was on driving the strategy and vision of Network Service Orchestrator ([NSO](http://cisco.com/go/nso)), a market-leading network automation product suite with 150 major brand customers worldwide and a yearly revenue contribution of 100M USD.
 I have a team of 6 product managers and development community leaders, and I report to the VP of network automation and orchestration.

 Main tasks include: